patrickjquinn/P-Brain.ai/README.md

 ### Ester eggs

-One can ask brain about 'trip to mordor'
+- One can ask brain about 'trip to mordor'
+- or 'what is love'